-You could try Pandoro the star-shaped sweet bread dusted with sugar or Panettone (which originated in Milan but is eaten all over Italy and has conquered the world!) a sweet bread usually laden with dried fruit or sometimes chocolate and looks like a big muffin!
-Panforte (a dense fruit cake flavoured with cloves and spices that originated in Siena) and Panpepato (also Tuscan, very similar to Panforte but a little more like a dense gingerbread cake).
+If you like sweets and you’re spending Christmas in Rome you are LUCKY.
+There are so many traditional sweets to choose from.
+You just have to know what to look for!
+Pandoro is star-shaped sweet bread dusted with sugar, great with your cappuccino in the morning.
+Panettone (which originated in Milan but is eaten all over Italy) is a sweet bread usually laden with dried fruit, raisins, and topped with almonds.
+Panforte is a dense fruit cake flavored with cloves and spices that originated in Siena.
+Panpepato also Tuscan, is very similar to Panforte but a little more like a dense gingerbread cake.

-Piazza Navona Christmas Market
+Christmas in Rome: Piazza Navona Christmas Market

 Saint Peter’s Square

 The Christmas tree in St Peter’s Square is famous the world over.
 The largest nativity scene in Rome is erected here but unveiled to the world on Christmas Eve.
-Thousands of tourists, locals and pilgrims flock to the Square to hear the Pope deliver midnight mass on this day and there are screens all around if you can’t get up close.
+Thousands of tourists, locals, and pilgrims flock to the Square to hear the Pope deliver midnight mass on this day and there are screens all around if you can’t get up close.
 The Pope also delivers his Christmas message to the world at midday on Christmas day from his apartment window in the Vatican City.

-Christmas Trees in Italy
+Christmas in Rome: Trees